Ways You Could Be Liable As A Homeowner

 Policy limits: The DFS advises that while $25,000 is a standard amount for personal liability, this amount will not suffice if someone’s injuries require ongoing medical care or they are unable to work.

 As your neighborhood law firm, our New York real estate attorneys are here to help review your current policies, while advising you on additional ways to ensure your assets and interests are protected.
-To discuss the details involved in your particular situation, call or contact Cavallo & Cavallo online today and request a free consultation in our Bronx or New Rochelle office.
+To discuss the details involved in your particular situation, call or contact Cavallo & Cavallo online today and request a free consultation in our Bronx or Westchester office.